boozallen/ads-final/README.md

 **(h)**

-Our labelCRAFT prototype works on multiple devices (e.g., desktop, mobile, tablet) and is a responsive design.
+Our labelCRAFT prototype works on multiple devices and is a responsive design.
 We implemented our front-end with the Bootstrap framework to provide a completely responsive experience.
-We conducted usability tests to observe users on these platforms.
-We also used Google’s chrome mobile display test tool to emulate the experience of different platforms.
+We conducted usability tests to observe users on these platforms and used Google’s chrome mobile display test tool to emulate the experience of different platforms.

 Our responsive design: